cmbhatt1/FinancialDocsClassifier/README.md

 ## Note
 This model will take 90 minutes to train and evaluate.
 Please be patient.
 After training and evaluation, we will get a dataframe which shows us the training loss, evaluation loss, accuracy, f1 score, recall and prediction of each epoch.
+Launch the website, after the running the gradio cell and upload the html file to see the prediction.
 Please go through the powerpoint for further understanding.